anlutfi/PyNpArr_2_CppCvMat/readme.md

     -CppImgReader.py: Python implementation of the CppImgReader class.
-                It fetches the PyImgWriter's raw image data and the original image's spatial attributes and rebuilds the image as a numpy array
+                It fetches the PyImgWriter's raw image data and the original image's spatial and type attributes and rebuilds the image as a numpy array.

-    -
+    -Mat2Ctype.py: Responsible for corresponding cv::Mat types (such as CV_8UC3, for example) to their ctypes counterparts.
+Used internally by CppImgReader.

+py2cpp files: